 Revenue and net income

 Of Citi's more than $2 billion in wealth revenue for the third quarter, the bulk came from its Citigold offering for clients with an average monthly balance of at least $200,000.
-Just over $1.1 billion was held in the firm's Citigold accounts, a figure up 17% year over year.
+Just over $1.1 billion of that was from Citigold, a figure up 17% year over year.

-The increases came partly from $1.2 billion in interest revenue, which was up 6% year over year.
+The increases came partly from $1.2 billion in net interest income, which was up 6% year over year.
 Citi also reported a 15% year-over-year increase in fee revenue, which rose to $590 million.

 Citi reported generating $283 million in net income on those revenues.
 That figure was up 114% year over year.